SaifullahMnsur/random-cf-problem-chrome-extension/README.md

 2. **Load the Extension in Chrome**
    - Open Chrome and go to `chrome://extensions/`
    - Enable "Developer mode" (top-right toggle)
-   - Click "Load unpacked" and select the `CodeforcesRandomProblem` folder
+   - Click "Load unpacked" and select the `random-cf-problem-chrome-extension` folder
    - The extension will appear in your toolbar

 ## Usage